amos-project/amos/packages/amos/README.md

 # `amos`

-`Amos` is a out-of-the-box state management library designed for large scale projects.
+`Amos` is an out-of-the-box state management library designed for large scale projects.

-The `amos` is the all in one package for all the builtin modules of amos.
-It includes several entrypoints, each entrypoint contains one or more packages.
-The entrypoints are:
+The `amos` is the all-in-one package for all the builtin modules of amos.
+It includes several entrypoint, each entrypoint contains one or more packages.
+The entrypoint are:

 | entrypoint   | included packages                                                                                                                                |
 | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------------ |